The Colorado Center for Advanced Ceramics at Colorado School of Mines is a focal point for exciting technological developments in advanced ceramics.

 Welcome from our director

 Today our center advances research in a large variety of materials of interest to industry and government.
-We work with about $4,000,000 in research funding per year from federal, state and industrial sources.
-Since its inception, the CCAC has maintained a strong connection to industry, especially in the ceramics area.
+We work with about $4M in research funding per year from federal, state and industrial sources.
+Since its inception, the CCAC has maintained a strong connection to industry partners who make, use and/or measure ceramics of all types.

 While the CCAC maintains and operates a plethora of equipment and facilities, its strength is in the students, postdocs, staff and faculty.
 If you are interested in more information, please feel free to contact us.